 - College tuition

-If you can pay your expenses and bills without a fee for doing so, pay your credit card balance in full, and avoid debt, you will end up ahead thanks to the points and miles you earn over time.
+If you can pay your expenses and bills without a fee for doing so, pay your credit card balance in full, and avoid debt, you will end up ahead thanks to the points and miles you earn.
 Of course, this is only true if you can use credit to your advantage and avoid all the ugly pitfalls of credit and debt.

 Can you benefit if you use credit for the bulk of your purchases every month?
 Absolutely.
 Will you benefit?
 That depends on whether you have the discipline to pay your bills religiously and never use credit as an excuse to overspend.

-Only you can decide whether earning 1% to 5% cash-back or travel rewards is worth the trouble and the risk.
+Only you can decide whether earning 1% to 5% cash back or travel rewards are worth the trouble and the risk.